coq/coq/doc/sphinx/proof-engine/ltac2.rst

 built-in types like `string` and `array` feature imperative assignment.
 See modules `String` and `Array` respectively.

-A few printing primitives are provided in the `Message` module, allowing to display information to the user.
+A few printing primitives are provided in the `Message` module for displaying information to the user.

 Fatal errors
 ++++++++++++